Can You Carry a Concealed Weapon In A Bar In Wisconsin?

 - Members of the National Guard

-- With proper licensing and documentation, the following people may be allowed to conceal carry in a Wisconsin bar:
+- With proper licensing and documentation, the following people may be allowed to carry a concealed weapon in a Wisconsin bar:

 - The owner or manager of the premises